 With regard to the return assumption, we believe that our process of reviewing the assumed rate of return based on the system's particular target asset allocation and a collection of data from many investment consulting firms with regard to long-term expected rates of return, standard deviations of return, and correlations for each asset class is more than defensible.
 It would appear that the main reason for the difference in our range of reasonable return assumptions with that developed by the Louisiana Legislative Auditor is time frame.
-We, in keeping with a majority of public plan actuaries, believe that the appropriate return assumption is based on expected rates of return and inflation over the long-term (20-30 years).
+We, in keeping with a majority of public plan actuaries, believe that the appropriate return assumption is based on expected rates of return and inflation over the long-term (20 - 30 years).
 The LLA has suggested that a 10 year assumption is more appropriate.
-In our opinion, the use of mid-term assumptions will lead to frequent changes in assumptions as markets go up and down and assumptions are adjusted for expected near and midterm performance.
+In our opinion, the use of mid-term assumptions will lead to frequent changes in assumptions as markets go up and down and assumptions are adjusted for expected near and mid-term performance.
 We believe that assumptions based on 10 year time horizons will be more volatile and will tend to build in recent experience so that recent out-performance will tend to result in lower 10 year forecasts.
 In addition, long-term forecasts are not necessarily less reliable than mid-term assumptions.
 Although determining a reliable long-term point estimate of future returns is difficult, forecasting over longer periods has the advantage of the averaging process to reduce the volatility of outlier returns.

-The LLA performed a Comprehensive Actuarial Review on only one of the statewide retirement systems in 2017 and 2018 - the Firefighters' Retirement System.
-We find the drastic change in the LLA's own recommendation for this system after only one year to be a concerning sign of how volatile mid-term assumptions and simple point estimates can be.
-A comparison of the two Comprehensive Actuarial Reviews show that the 6.7% consensus expectation stipulated in 2017 has been reduced to 6.0% just one year later.
+The LLA's own Comprehensive Actuarial Review of the Firefighters' Retirement System in 2017 showed a significantly lower consensus expectation than their review just one year prior.
+We find the drastic change in the LLA's own recommendation for the only system tested in both years to be a concerning sign of how volatile mid-term assumptions and simple point estimates can be.
+A comparison of the two Comprehensive Actuarial Reviews show that the 6.7% consensus expectation stipulated in 2017 was reduced to 6.0% just one year later.
 Such volatility in recommended discount rates shows how dependent the end result is on the inputs to the process.

-The LLA states that the Board's 6.75% net investment return assumption is outside the mainstream of investment forecasters.
-We believe that our assumption is within the consensus mainstream of professional investment forecasters for long-term return assumptions.
-Although we do not set our return assumption by looking at the assumptions used by other public plans, when considering whether our assumption is "mainstream" it can be instructive to compare to other public plans.
-In this case, the system's assumed rate of return is well below the mean and median return assumptions of the 152 public employee retirement systems represented in the most recent NASRA survey.
-It is unreasonable to claim that the Board's assumed rate of return is outside the consensus mainstream.
+The LLA states that the system's 6.75% rate of return assumption and the 2.5% inflation assumption are not mainstream.
+We believe that our assumptions for the Assessors' Retirement Fund are conservative to the consensus mainstream of professional investment forecasters for long-term return and inflation assumptions.
+Although we do not set our return assumption by looking at the assumptions used to value other public plans, when considering whether our assumption is "mainstream" it can be instructive to compare to other public plans.
+In this case, the system's assumed rate of return and inflation assumption are well below the mean and median return assumptions of the nearly 150 public employee retirement systems represented in recent NASRA surveys.
+It's simply unreasonable to claim that the Board's assumed rate of return and inflation rate are outside the consensus mainstream.